Astraly-Labs/pragma-docs/docs/docs/v2/Price Feeds/How to/EVM integration.md

 Let's detail the operations done by the snippet above.
 Firstly we instantiate a `IPragma` interface from the solidity SDK, linked to a Pragma contract, passed in the constructor.
 Then we call `IPragma.getUpdateFee` to determine the fee charged to update the price.
-After calling `IPragma.updatePriceFeeds` to update the price, paying the previous fee,  we call `IPragma.getSpotMedianNoOlderThan` to read the current spot median price for the given feed id providing an acceptable staleness for the data to be fetched.
+After calling `IPragma.updateDataFeeds` to update the price, paying the previous fee,  we call `IPragma.getSpotMedianNoOlderThan` to read the current spot median price for the given feed id providing an acceptable staleness for the data to be fetched.
 You can find [here](/v2/Price%20Feeds/supported-assets-chains) the list of available feeds.